raspberrypilearning/top-5-emoji-list/en/step_6.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

-In this step you will add animated emoji to your website header.
+In this step, you will add animated emojis to your website header.

 </div>
 <div>